darceno/darcenosminecarts/README.md

 ![Speed difference between the two versions of the datapack/mod and vanilla](./images/speeddifference.gif)

 ### Autonomy
-Minecarts can now also go by themselves: both minecart with a mob aboard and minecart with chest will automatically load surrounding chunks if they're on rails, making it possible for them to cross long distances without the need for a player to be near by.
+Both minecart with a mob aboard and minecart with chest will automatically load surrounding chunks if they're on rails, making it possible for them to cross long distances without the need for a player to be near by.

 Here's a pig traveling for a thousand blocks all by itself: